 Lusatia is one of Germany’s most appealing regions in terms of the cost of living.

-Apartment rents and real estate are favourable, although investments in the building, maintenance and modernisation of residentialbuildings have risen continuously in recent years.
+Apartment rents and real estates are favourable, although investments in the building, maintenance and modernisation of residential buildings have risen continuously in recent years.

 The average basic rents were below 5 euros per square metre in 2016.

 If you are more attracted to climbing, hiking or wintersports, the Zittau Mountains are the right place for you: The mountains at the German-Czech border reach up to 792 metres height.

 There is a dense network of paths with many vantage points on both sides of the border.